“New data suggest that we are losing ground in the quest for entry-level competency…which has exacerbated a crisis in competency.”

 If a new nurse is unable to clinically reason and apply learning to the bedside, what can happen if a patient they care for as a develops a complication such as sepsis, and it goes unrecognized until the patient is critically ill and in septic shock?

-Clarke & Aiken identified this problem “failure to rescue” (2003) and it occurs when early but subtle signs of a complication are not recognized by the nurse until it is too late.
+Clarke & Aiken identified this problem as “failure to rescue” (2003), and it occurs when early but subtle signs of a complication are not recognized by the nurse until it is too late.

 To think —or not to think — like a nurse is a matter of life and death.

 Unfortunately, this tragic scenario is not unique.
-Nursing failure to rescue and medical errors is now the THIRD leading cause of death in the United States (Makary & Daniel, 2016).
+Nursing failure to rescue and medical errors are now the THIRD leading cause of death in the United States (Makary & Daniel, 2016).

 Trouble in Paradise